Colorado by Train

 Garden of the Gods Walk – 8.5 km, rated 2C

 Our final walk regularly ranks high in the Top 10 voting for best Volkswalks in the country.
 At the base of Pikes Peak, this trail winds through the towering red sandstone monoliths of the Garden of the Gods.
-This afternoon offers free time in Manitou Springs, or travelers may opt to participate in yesterday’s featured Manitou Springs walk from our hotel.
+Following lunch on our own at the park’s Trading Post, enjoy free time during the afternoon in Manitou Springs.
 We rendezvous this evening to reminisce about our journey at a Farewell Dinner.

-Our Colorado by Train Adventure draws to a close today.
+Our Colorado by Train Adventure draws to a close with an early-morning group transfer to the airport in Denver.
 Exploring the beauty of the Rockies is a delight.
 Combining the Rockies with travel on these wonderfully restored and maintained historic trains makes this experience unforgettable.
 Thanks for sharing this nostalgic connection with America’s past!

 Click on each heading for more details.